When can I apply for admission to the MFA program?

 What financial assistance is available to graduate students?

-All graduate students receive financial assistance in the form of tuition relief.
-The minimum tuition assistance given to students covers approximately ⅔ of their total tuition costs, and the maximum tuition assistance given covers a student’s tuition completely.
+All graduate students receive financial assistance in the form of full tuition scholarships, so students do not pay anything towards tuition.
 Additional support in the form of smaller grants for research, resources, and travel are also available to graduate students once enrolled.

 How do I apply for financial aid within the School of Art?

-Your application for admission is your application for all merit-based financial assistance.
-You do not need to complete an additional application.
+Since all students will receive the same financial support in the form of full tuition coverage, there is no additional financial aid application necessary.
 For more information on more general forms of financial assistance, please visit Carnegie Mellon’s Financial Assistance page.

 Do graduate students teach?